 M.A.
 Global & International Studies Interagency Studies Program (ISP)

-Eligible students are admitted to KU through the Center for Global and International Studies.
-After successful completion of the graduate program, the University awards each graduate a Master of Arts in Global and International Studies with a Concentration in Interagency Studies.
+Students are admitted to KU through the Center for Global and International Studies.
+Upon completing the program, graduates earn a Master of Arts in Global and International Studies with a Concentration in Interagency Studies.

 The ISP curriculum consists of a total of 30 credit hours.